 Toledo police responded to a domestic disturbance call in March at the home of Kelland and Christina Wright.
 Mr. Wright, a Marine veteran, allegedly threw a cell phone at his wife and was arrested.
 As a part of an arrest for a domestic violence complaint, police confiscated all firearms in the home, including an AR pistol equipped with the Maxim cheek rest.

 When the gun was subsequently examined by the ATF, they deemed it an unregistered short barrel rifle (SBR).
-That determination was based on the fact that, according to the ATF’s measurements, the Maxim cheek rest — which had been altered with the addition of a rubber “cane tip” on the end — resulted in a length of pull that’s greater than the 13.5-inch limit the ATF says is the maximum for any similar AR pistol accessory.
+That determination was based on the fact that, according to the ATF’s measurements, the Maxim cheek rest — which had been altered with the addition of a rubber “cane tip” on the end — resulting in a length of pull that’s greater than the 13.5-inch limit the ATF says is the maximum for any similar AR pistol accessory.

 Wright had apparently added the cane tip to keep the gun upright when stored in his safe.
 Prosecutors argued that was an illegal alteration to the gun.